pangpang20/gaussdb-python/docs/advanced/cursors.rst

 "Stealing" an existing cursor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Psycopg `ServerCursor` can be also used to consume a cursor which was created in other ways than the :sql:`DECLARE` that `ServerCursor.execute()` runs behind the scene.
+A GaussDB `ServerCursor` can be also used to consume a cursor which was created in other ways than the :sql:`DECLARE` that `ServerCursor.execute()` runs behind the scene.